Tax Deductions for Landlord Responsibilities

 Deductible expenses typically include the costs for transportation, meals, and lodging.

 Premiums paid for insurance on rental property are deductible.
-A landlord may deduct liability insurance, as well as insurance for fire, theft, and flood.
+A landlord may deduct liability insurance, as well as insurance for earthquake, fire, theft, and flood.
 A landlord may also be able to deduct insurance paid on a home office and a vehicle.

 Casualty and Theft Losses